 A piece of art, the 1,610 ft2 architecturally designed main home includes 2 bedrooms, 2 bathrooms with a loft and separate 115 ft2 studio.
 The studio is connected by a wraparound deck and could also be used for a third bedroom or guest accommodation.

 Blending right into the natural landscape, the main home has a West Coast custom design.
 Floor-to-ceiling glass in areas capture amazing views and natural light.
 The uses of natural materials give a warm cottage feel to the high ceilings and open floor plan.
 In total, there are 3 fireplaces, one in the living room, master bedroom and studio.
 Special barn doors located at the home's entrance open the space to allow for outside living.
 Overall, the main home is well appointed with all the comforts of home throughout the year

-Other improvements include an approved septic field system, drilled well, 6,000 gallon filtered rainwater catchment system, propane appliances and woodstove.
+Other improvements include a septic field system, drilled well, 6,000 gallon filtered rainwater catchment system, solar system with battery bank and inverter, propane appliances and woodstove.
 There is an outbuilding housing tools and a 5 kW generator and there is also covered space used for storing a boat or equipment.
 Cellular reception is good in the area for a telephone and the internet.

 While De Courcy Island is only accessible by water, there is an interior road network that links each of the residential properties.
 This roadway allows for easy loading and unloading from Pirate’s Cove.
 Many residents on the Island have vehicles that can be easily brought onto the Island by semi-regular barge service.
 This offering includes a Suzuki Samurai sport utility vehicle for your own personal use!

 A short distance to the other side of the Island is Pirates Cove.
 Here you will find the island's only marina reserved for property owners.
 Moorage leases are available.
 This property includes a prepaid 33 ft boat slip, which expires on April 30, 2021.